-This is one of the last images that I made with a large format camera before I left living in Sturt St in Adelaide's CBD to move down to Encounter Bay on the coast on the coast of the southern Fleurieu Peninsula.
+This is one of the last images that I made with a large format view camera (a 5x7 monorail) before I left living in Sturt St in Adelaide's CBD to move down to Encounter Bay on the coast on the coast of the southern Fleurieu Peninsula.
 The photo was made early on a Sunday morning in the late autumn.
 Hence the empty streets.

 This photogenic architectural photography is idealised in the sense that architecture is usually photographed and presented under certain conditions:

 1) perfect weather, i.e. blue skies, or alternatively: